masteringmodernpayments/book/background_worker.md

 ### In-Process

 One of the best in-process workers that I've come across is called [Sucker Punch][background-worker-sucker_punch].
-Under the hood it uses the actor model to safely use concurrent threads for work processing, but you don't really have to worry about that.
+Under the hood it uses the actor model to safely use concurrent threads for work processing.
 It's pretty trivial to use, just include the `SuckerPunch::Worker` module into your worker class, declare a queue using that class, and chuck jobs into it.
 In `app/workers/banana_worker.rb`:

 ```ruby
 class BananaWorker